Abuse

 — Bill Bracker, Clinical Psychologist in WILTON MANORS, FL

-— Leon Banister, Licensed Mental Health Counselor in Miami, FL
+— Kara Anderson, Licensed Clinical Mental Health Counselor in Tampa, FL